 My sales dashboard in Amazon is showing a different number than InventoryLab, how come?

-InventoryLab does not track your sales figures, ordered products sales, or any type of sales figures.
-InventoryLab tracks your payments figures.
+InventoryLab does not track your sales figures, ordered product sales, or any type of sales figures.
+InventoryLab tracks your payment figures.

 So, what’s the difference between sales and payments?